 - 1. Boot Windows 2000 system and log on as Administrator. - 2.
 Click on the Start button.
-Select Settings, then Control Panel. - 3.
+Select Settings->Control Panel. - 3.
 Double-click the System icon in the Control Panel.
-Select the Hardware tab to display the following screen. - 4.
-Click on Device Manager, then on Other Devices. - 5.
-Highlight Ethernet Controller, then click the right mouse button and select Properties. - 6.
-Select the Driver tab and click on Update Drivers. - 7.
+Select the Hardware tab.
+Click on Device Manager....
+Button. - 4.
+Click the Other Devices.
+And highlight "Ethernet Controller".
+Click right-button on the mouse.
+Select Properties. - 5.
+Select the Driver tab.
+Click on Update Drivers..
+Button. - 6.
 Click Next.
-Select Display a list of the known drivers for this device ... - 8.
-Select Network adapters under Hardware Type, and click Next. - 9.
-Click Have Disk..., then insert the LAN driver disk. - 10.
-Follow the succeeding instructions to complete the installation.
+Select the "Display a list of the known drivers for this device". - 7.
+Select "Network adapters" in Hardware Type and Click Next.